 - Our last take back was on April 22nd and resulted in the collection of 722 pounds of unwanted medications being collected from Cape Girardeau and Jackson.

 EPIC is proud to be able to participate in the BackPacks for Friday program, which provides food for students to take home on weekends.
 EPIC provides informational materials and other needed items (notebooks, chap stick, pens, etc.) with our logo on them in the weekly backpack program.
 We provide these materials for 75 youth in Jackson and 125 youth in Cape Girardeau.

-The Breakthrough Breakfast series is an educational series organized by EPIC’s Advocacy Committee and designed to educate service providers and others in the community on a variety of topics that have the potential to impact youth substance abuse.
+The Breakthrough Breakfast series is an educational series is designed to educate service providers and others in the community on a variety of topics that have the potential to impact youth substance abuse.
 The Breakthrough Breakfast educational series is held quarterly.
 We arrange to bring in speakers on a variety of relevant topics with the hope of increasing awareness and knowledge about substance use as well as effective prevention strategies.